Chi-Iroh/epitech-glados/ASM-Doc.md

     ret int 4
 ```

-This instruction pushes a value of a certain type onto the stack (exactly the same as `push type value`), then pops the top address of CT and jumps to it.
+This instruction pushes a value of a certain type onto the stack (exactly the same as `push type value`), then pops the top address of CS and jumps to it.
-If CT is empty, the VM will throw a runtime error.
+If CS is empty, the VM will throw a runtime error.

 ## Register manipulator